amy-1989/dinosaur-giants/README.md

      - As a returning visitor I want to find detailed information about dinosaurs.
 What happened to them?
 What did they eat?
 How big were they?
      - As a returning visitor I want to find social media links to follow up for more information.
      - As a returning visitor I want to find contact information to ask any questions.
      - As a returning visitor I want to see is there a newsletter I can join or a blog I can follow.
+   * Frequent Visitor Goals
+     - As a frequent visitor I want to sign up to a newsletter so I can be kept abreast of any updates.
+     -  As a frequent visitor I want to check if there are any new dinosaur facts.
+     -  As a frequent visitor I want to check if there are any new content to interact with.